dchithinh/mastering-embeded-linux-programming/[QEMU] Build a toolchain for ARM.md

 After this step, there is a **.config** file in the same directory which is configured for `arm-unknown-linux-gnueabi`

-At this point, you can review the configuration and make changes using the configuration menu command `menuconfig` or edit `.config` file:
+At this point, you can review the configuration and make changes using the configuration by `menuconfig` or edit `.config` file:
 ```
   ./ct-ng menuconfig
   or